Step-by-step instructions for connecting your Abilis to the internet, configuring your local network,

 (5 sec, 1 min, 15 min, 1 hour).

 Colours: green = healthy, yellow = fair, orange = degraded, red = almost unusable, black = down, grey = inactive.
+(Same scheme as the VPN Connections matrix on the Info tab.)

 Click a connection name to see Line Load (bandwidth graph) and Top 5 (who's using it).